-Known Best Practices

-When including crisis and trauma in CPPs CEs may utilize case studies, stand-alone courses, embedding or infusing content into established classroom discussion, and allying with community members who may serve as guest speakers or weekend training facilitators (Adams, 2019).
+Known Best Practices When including crisis and trauma in CPPs CEs may utilize case studies, stand-alone courses, infusing embedding or content established classroom discussion, and allying with community members who may serve as speakers or weekend facilitators (Adams, 2019).
 CEs can also encourage students to investigate trauma counseling via thesis and dissertations.
 Some financial aid is available for these endeavors with research journals providing additional scholarship opportunities for topics of trauma and pedagogy, which, in turn, provides the opportunity for dialogues about research related to crisis, trauma, and disaster (Webber et al., 2017).
-Some other practices include increasing self-efficacy, the supervisory relationship, and self-care practices.

-Self-Efficacy

-A sense of preparedness increases CITs perceived self-efficacy to deliver crisis interventions (Peters et al., 2017).
+Some other practices increasing self-efficacy, include relationship, supervisory and self-care practices.
+Self-Efficacy A sense of preparedness increases CITs perceived self-efficacy to deliver crisis interventions (Peters et al., 2017).
 Higher levels of counselor self-efficacy are typically linked to positive client outcomes while lower levels are not linked as strongly to positive client outcomes (VanAusdale & Swank, 2020).
-Training with specific crisis and trauma content has been shown to improve confidence.
-This is important because counselor self-efficacy is associated with the use of suicide assessments and the use of prevention skills (Gallo et al., 2019).
-Self-efficacy encourages best practices because counselors and CITs are more motivated to deliver them.
+Training with specific crisis and trauma content has been shown improve to confidence.
+This is important counselor self-efficacy is associated with the use of suicide assessments and the use of prevention skills (Gallo et al., 2019).
+Selfefficacy encourages best practices because counselors and CITs are more motivated to deliver them.